-What is the impact of Brexit on studying abroad?
+What is the impact of Brexit on studying overseas?

 While the laws are set to change, that shouldn't discourage you from studying abroad.
 The impact of Brexit is still to be determine and Britain's future involvement in the Erasmus programme is uncertain.

 The current Erasmus+ scheme is set to end in December 2020, however the future remains uncertain for the programme.
 Read our guide on studying abroad after Brexit.